 Positioning/room set up

-The fluoroscopy table should be able to accomodate a special commode for the purpose of receiving evacuated rectal barium
+The fluoroscopy table should be able to accommodate a special commode for the purpose of receiving evacuated rectal barium

 First, vaginal and small bowel (some institutions) contrast should be administered, as above.
 Then, the procedure can begin: